betajippity/Nuparu/README.md

 * macOS builds are provided as Universal Binaries incorporating arm64 and x86-64 versions into single libraries instead of separate library files per architecture.
 * Everything is built using C++14 or newer.
 * The version of TBB included uses the standard STL, not the Intel Parallel STL implementation.
-* Since macOS ships with GLUT by default, Nuparu does not include FreeGLUT for macOS.
 * Nuparu does not contain the entirety of Boost; instead, only a subset of Boost required for OpenVDB is included.
 * RMSD has minor modifications for C++ support.
 * On x86-64, Embree is built using ispc with support for up to SSE4.2.
 No AVX support is included.
 On arm64 for Mac/Linux, Embree is built with NEON 2X support.
 On arm64 for Windows, Embree is built with NEON 1X support and without ispc.